matejlatin/matejlatin.co.uk/_posts/2017-11-26-what-its-all-about.md

 1. when you sell your product for the first time and
 2. when you realise how helpful it is to the people who buy it.

 The example I described above was clearly the second of the two.
 But unlike the first one, the second one can be a repeating event.
-I keep getting positive emails from the people I helped so far.
-Sometimes people even send me actual physical mail, which I find pretty cool. :stuck_out_tongue_closed_eyes:
+I keep getting positive emails from people I helped so far.
+Sometimes people even send me physical mail like postcards, which I find pretty cool. :stuck_out_tongue_closed_eyes:

 **Here’s my secret:** yes, it’s really cool when someone buys the book and I earn a couple of dollars because of that.
 It helps me cover the costs of running this project plus a little something extra on top—something I can put in my savings.
 I still get excited every time someone buys the book, just like the first time it happened.
 But I get even more excited when I receive an email like the one mentioned above.
 It makes me happy to a point where it brings a tear to my eye.
 And with every such email I receive, with contrast to the book sale moment, this feeling gets amplified.
 I feel better about my work when I see how helpful it is to other people.
 And this is what it’s all about.
 It’s not the what or how, it’s the why.
 And my why is simple—help designers and developers understand typography and help them work together better.
 That’s it.
 It really is as simple as that.